nofatclips/codecademy-ember/01-What-is-Ember/04-Template-Thy-Name-is-Application/readme.md

 So, the last template was the one that made it to the screen.
 But what actually happened is a little tad more complex than this.

 Every template has a name.
 If you don't define one, Ember.js will give it the default name, which is `application`.
-To specify your own name, add a `template-name` data tag to the `<script>` tag opening the template:
+To specify your own name, add a `data-template-name` tag to the `<script>` tag opening the template:

     <script type="text/x-handlebars" data-template-name="your-own-name">
         some markup here